Bayern Munich prodigy Jamal Musiala declares for Germany rather than England | DW | 24.02.2021

 After a two minute debut cameo last season, Musiala has become a regular for Bayern this term and is clearly trusted by former Germany assistant coach Hansi Flick.
 His goal in the win over Lazio on Tuesday was his fourth of the season in 27 appearances, many of which have been from the bench.

-An attacking midfielder with vision, grace and composure, Musiala will now form part of a strong Bayern backbone eligible for Germany along with Manuel Neuer, Niklas Süle, Leon Goretzka, Joshua Kimmich, Serge Gnabry and Leroy Sane.
+An attacking midfielder with vision, grace and composure, Musiala will now form part of a strong Bayern backbone eligible for Germany along with Neuer, Niklas Süle, Leon Goretzka, Kimmich, Gnabry and Leroy Sane.

 Questioned about human rights abuses in Qatar, Bayern Munich boss Karl-Heinz Rummenigge has insisted that his club's involvement in the country has brought improvements.
 But human rights activists are not convinced.